roe-dl/weewx-DWD/README-en.md

 With this extension you can receive and process the following data:
 * from OGC servers of several weather services like NOAA, DWD, etc.
   * maps, satellite pictures, etc. (see [Query Open Geospatial Consortium (OGC) Servers](https://github.com/roe-dl/weewx-DWD/wiki/Query-Open-Geospatial-Consortium-(OGC)-Servers-(English)))
+* from OpenWeather
+  * actual calculated weather data for every point on earth
 * from Deutscher Wetterdienst (DWD)
   * pre-calculated weather forecasts based on hours, three-hours, and days for the next 10 days for about 6000 places around the world (`dwd-mosmix`)